5-top-factors-SEO-l

 A citation is an online reference to your business’s name, address, and phone number.
 Google uses these to evaluate your business’s domain authority.

 Online directories are among the top sources for finding websites on Google.
 While Google has its own online directory through Google Maps, it also relies on a multitude of third-party directories to establish domain authority.
 With hundreds of relevant directories on the web, it’s essential to keep your listings consistent.
-Ensuring that your name, address, phone number (NAP) and website url are the same across all platforms will help increase your site’s credibility.
+Ensuring that your name, address, phone number (NAP) and website URL are the same across all platforms will help increase your site’s credibility and SEO ranking.

 Web syndication is the process in which content on your site is distributed to other sites creating backlinks to your site.
 For example, sharing your most recently added content, blogs, and news to other sites can enhance domain authority.
 Another great source for Inbound Links are writing articles for other sites and requesting a link to your site for more information.